 Abu Hifz is a student of seventh class in Bhabra Higher Secondary Government School Tehsil Kot Momin.

-It is a great pleasure for the people in our country that Pakistani students are not lesser talented than any other student in the world.
-There are many genius children in our country, and Abu Hifz has proved it.
+It is a great pleasure for the people in our country that Pakistani students are not less talented than any other student in the world.
+There are many genius children in our country, and ‘Abu-Hifz’ has proved it.
 However, examples such as Abu Hifz are exceptional cases; there is a dire need to fix the real issues that are haunting our education system.
-Only then we can produce such student in abundance.
+Only then we can produce such students in abundance.

-The International Competitions and Assessments for Schools (ICAS) is an independent, skills-based assessment program which recognises and rewards student achievement.
+The International Competitions and Assessments for Schools (ICAS) is an independent, skills-based assessment program that recognizes and rewards student achievement.
 ICAS is unique, being the most comprehensive available suite of academic assessments for primary and secondary school students.